xxu30-appdev/classroom-associations/README.md

 ## Introduction

+You'll start with an almost blank application that just has a navbar with links corresponding to each necessary resource.

-This application has 3 database tables:
+This application has 2 database tables:

  - students (columns: first_name, last_name, email)
  - courses (columns: name)